harshp425/fitnesstracker/README.md

 ## Technologies Used

 The backend for this project is written in Java using the Spring Boot framework.
-Among other dependencies outlined a later section, the application also uses the Spring Security framework to handle security features, tokens, and user authentication.
+Among other dependencies outlined in a later section, the application also uses the Spring Security framework to handle security features, tokens, and user authentication.
 The database used to store this user and entry data is a MySQL server.
 The frontend for this project is written in Javascript using React.js.
 The styling is handles through a combination of BootStrap and custom CSS.
 Furthermore, the chart visualizations are handled through recharts.js.

 ## Key Features